hervegirod/voskjavafork/README.md

 ## 0.3.31.1
 * Use the 0.3.31 version of the vosk project (Fixed RNNLM rescoring strategy, good with en-us-0.21 model)

+## 0.3.31.2
+* Make sure that the logger doesn't log anything after the library is closed

 # Models
 Ready-to-use vosk models are available at https://alphacephei.com/vosk/models.
 The default model directpry only contains the simple vosk-model-small-en-us-0.15 model.
 You should use the model best suited to your needs.